rockettheme/docs/Docs/wordpress/themes/galatea/faq.md

 [Gantry][gantry] is, as a basic definition, a framework used for assembling, building and maintaining a RocketTheme theme.
 It is an advanced platform for dramatically extending the capabilities of the entire theming system of WordPress.

-## Can I install RocketLauncher onto an existing WordPress! website?
+## Can I install RocketLauncher onto an existing WordPress website?

-No. RocketLauncher will install both WordPress and the demo sample content and images, so you will need a fresh WordPress! installation.
+No. RocketLauncher will install both WordPress and the demo sample content and images, so you will need a fresh WordPress installation.

 ## I installed Galatea RocketLauncher but the images are different with the demo site.